 But Peperomia Hope does quite well even in drier air conditions.
 In my experience, the typical household conditions of 40-50% humidity are quite sufficient.

 That said, they wouldn’t mind a bit of humidity by way of a humidifier or a pebble tray.
 All I am saying is you needn’t stress about this.

 One of my top humidity hacks is to huddle up a few of my favorite tropical evergreens and place my Peperomia Hope plant in their midst.

 If you have high humidity, just be sure the leaves are not kept wet for prolonged periods or this can lead to rot and disease.
 Good air circulation is as important as humidity for proper Peperomia Hope care.
 Very important for disease prevention.

 I usually wouldn’t recommend any chemical fertilizers for epiphytes of any kind.
 That said, Peperomia Hope being a hybrid variety actually does respond well to fertilization.

-The first step to Peperomia Hope care is to enrich the soil with slow release manure.
-I ensure this while potting the plant including by rich organic additives in the soil mix.
+The first step to Peperomia Hope care is to enrich the soil with slow-release manure.
+I ensure this while potting the plant including rich organic additives in the soil mix.

-In addition to this you can administer a balanced liquid fertilizer like a 10-10-10 about once a month.
+In addition to this, you can administer a balanced liquid fertilizer like a NPK 10-10-10 about once a month.
 Just make sure it’s 3 or 4 times more diluted than what’s prescribed on the packaging.